Skip to content

 Yet at any given time there are drinking water advisories in dozens of First Nations communities across Canada.
 The lack of clean, safe drinking water in First Nations is one of the greatest violations of the UN-recognized human rights to water and sanitation.

-While there has been progress in recent years, there are still 31 long term drinking water advisories on 29 reserves including some that have been in place for more than 25 years.
+While there has been progress in recent years, as of early 2026 there are still 40 long term drinking water advisories on 37 communities, with 152 lifted since November 2015 (Indigenous Services Canada) including some that have been in place for more than 30 years.
 There is also a deficit in funding for the maintenance and operation of drinking water systems on reserves, which the Parliamentary Budget Officer identified as amounting to $138 million per year.

-Instead, the Liberal government has been promoting public-private partnerships (P3s) as a solution.
+Instead, the Liberal government, first under Justin Trudeau and now Mark Carney, has promoted public-private partnerships (P3s) as a solution.
 History has shown that P3s not only cost more, but they also lead to the privatization of water and a loss of community control and jobs.
 P3s are not the answer to the drinking water crisis in First Nations.

 The Council of Canadians fights for safe, clean water for everyone.
 We support Indigenous peoples’ right to self-government and self-determination.
 Greater control by and for First Nations over water is a basic step toward reconciliation, a requirement of the UN Declaration of the Rights of Indigenous Peoples, and a necessary precondition to ending drinking water advisories in First Nations for good.